 Finally, take stock of other services that you pay for that you don’t utilize.
 If you have a subscription for monthly makeup delivery, for example, but you aren’t using what you get, that $10 to $50 you’re spending per month may be better off sitting in the bank where it’s safe.
 Print out your bank statements for the last six months, grab a highlighter, and make notes of expenses that don’t benefit you during your daily life.

 Understanding Big Purchases

-It’s one thing to look at your current expenses, but you will also want to pay attention to how you plop down money for the big stuff, such as a home or vehicles.
+It’s one thing to look at your current expenses, but you parents out there will also want to pay attention to how you plop down money for the big stuff, such as a home or vehicles.

 When shopping for your first family home, there are steps you should take to ensure it’s a good investment.
 Usually, you will find that it is.
 Start by researching how much you can afford online and then scour the internet for homes in your price range.
 It’s best to stick to a lower number because there are many fees at closing that you may not have considered.
 Redfin suggests getting preapproved and working with a licensed real estate agent.